 What information is included in my credit report?

 Your credit report contains basic personal information, such as your full name, names you may have used in the past, your age or date of birth, Social Security number, address and employment information.
 It will also list previous addresses and employers.

 Your credit report will also contain any public records such as collections, liens, judgments or bankruptcies.
 Your report will list all open accounts or charge cards which must be paid in full each month, other revolving accounts or credit cards, and installment loans.
 Each account will have a rating which shows whether it's paid to date or is past due, as well as a 24-month history of late payments.
 Accounts that have been closed by creditors will also be noted.

 How can I get a copy of my credit report?

-Effective September 1, 2005, you are eligible for a free copy of your credit report under the Fair and Accurate Credit Transactions Act (FACT Act).
-The FACT Act requires the three major credit reporting agencies to provide consumers with a free copy of their own credit report each year.
+Effective September 1, 2005, you're eligible for a free copy of your credit report under the Fair and Accurate Credit Transactions Act (FACT Act).
+The FACT Act requires the three major credit reporting companies to provide consumers with a free copy of their own credit report each year.

 To obtain a free credit report, send your request to: